 What happened?
-Give as many details as you are able to remethe child's words rather than summarise it in your own words: Action taken by you or others so far: Have you or anyone else from the Club taken any action (e.g. suspended the accused etc.)?
+Give as many details as you are able to remember.
+If a disclosure from a child, please remember to use the child's words rather than summarise it in your own words:

+Action taken by you or others so far:

+Have you or anyone else from the Club taken any action (e.g. suspended the accused etc.)?

 Have you contacted a Safeguarding Officer?
 If so, who and when?
 Did you need to contact a statutory agency?
 If yes, give details below: Signature: Date: